-Examine thematically related works within the framework of contemporary critical theory.
-Prerequisites: EN 200 and EN 300, or consent of the Instructor.
-Fall topic: GENDERING MODERNISM: THE BLOOMSBURY GROUP; Spring topic: MODERNISM AND EMPIRE.
+An examination of thematically related works within the framework of contemporary critical theory.
+Prerequisite: EN 300.
+Fall topic: READING AMERICAN ETHNICITY.
+Spring topics: THE TERRITORIAL IMAGINATION AND THE NOVEL; NERVOUS SYSTEMS: PARANOIA AND MODERN NARRATIVE.

-PRACTICA: EN 475 INTERNSHIP
+EN 475 INTERNSHIP

 Designed to give English majors an acquaintance with - and experience in - careers that extend from their training in the major.
-Internships provide a practicum where students work for a particular business such as a publishing or advertising company, information media, or social service organization, and a seminar, where students meet on a regular basis with the instructor both to discuss their on-the-job writing assignments and to analyze representative non-fiction texts.
+Internships provide a practicum where students work for a particular business and a seminar, where students meet on a regular basis with the instructor.

-EN 476 EDUCATIONAL INTERNSHIP
+EN 476 TEACHING APPRENTICESHIP